 In the area of professional liability, Larry's practice focuses on the litigation and trial defense of professional malpractice claims against insurance agents and attorneys.
 He has defended in excess of 350 professional liability claims during his career.
 He is recognized as the preferred defense counsel by a number of insurers, law firms, insurance agencies and the Florida Association of Insurance Agents ("FAIA").

 In the area of insurance coverage, he provides counseling and trial representation to insurers and insureds in third-party insurance coverage disputes.
 In this regard, he has successfully litigated numerous declaratory judgment actions in state and federal courts.
 In the area of health care fraud, Larry has handled the defense of high-profile False Claims Act qui tam actions in which he has obtained summary judgments for his clients.

-Prior to joining Freeborn & Peters, Larry was the founding partner of the Tampa Florida office, where he served as the firm's regional practice coordinator for the Litigation Practice Group, and as the Tampa managing partner for fifteen years.
+Prior to joining Freeborn & Peters, Larry was the founding partner of the Tampa Florida office of Phelps Dunbar LLP, where he served as the firm's regional practice coordinator for the Litigation Practice Group, and as the Tampa managing partner for fifteen years.